slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/02-key-concepts.md

 :   A module that contains information about a virtual machine image.
     One type of machine image is a _native image_.
 These contain a cloud-specific identifier for a particular cloud
     infrastructure.
-The other type of machine image, a _reference image_, references another image (which can be a native image or another reference image) and includes a list of packages to install and/or recipes to configure the machine.
+The other type of machine image, a _derived image_, references another image (which can be a native image or another derived image) and includes a list of packages to install and/or recipes to configure the machine.
 These modules also include input/output parameters such that the machine can be synchronized as part of a deployment.

 Deployment